bradylii/CS-4700-project1/README.md

 # CS-4700-project1

-The following outlines my implementation of project 1: socket basics, a Wordle guessing game working with TCP and TLS.
+The following outlines my implementation of project 1: socket basics, a Wordle guessing application working with TCP and TLS.

 # Guessing Algorithm
 I use a simple constraint-based approach using the provided word list (project1-words.txt):